zorazrw/zorazrw.github.io/_pages/about.md

 Welcome to Zora's home on the web :)

+If you want to do research with me, discuss project directions for the 11-711 (Advanced NLP) course, or just generally get connected, you can check my calendar here (via [calendly](https://calendly.com/zorazrw) and book a 30-minute meeting.

 News
 ======
 - We released [SPAE (Semantic Pyramid AutoEncoder)](https://arxiv.org/pdf/2306.17842.pdf), which enables frozen LLMs to perform understanding & generation tasks on _non-linguistic modalities_ such as images or videos
 - We just released 🌟 __StarCoder__, an 15B open-source code generation model with SoTA performance, super happy to have contributed to it. [(BigCode)](https://huggingface.co/bigcode)
 - Gave a talk about ODEX at the Machine Learning Methods in Software Engineering [(video)](https://www.youtube.com/watch?v=xQxGyzcw7H4) hosted by JetBrains Research Team.
 Feel free to check it out! 🙌
-- Decided to continue my PhD at Language Technologies Institute @ Carnegie Mellon University 🎉
 - New Preprint: __ODEX__ about <ins>o</ins>pen-<ins>d</ins>omain code generation with <ins>ex</ins>ecution-based evaluation ([arXiv](https://arxiv.org/pdf/2212.10481.pdf))

 @CMU
 ======
-I am currently continuing my graduate study at the [Language Technologies Institute](https://www.lti.cs.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/), in the [Master of Language Technologies](https://lti.cs.cmu.edu/mlt/) program.
+I am currently a 1st year PhD student at the [Language Technologies Institute](https://www.lti.cs.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/).

 My primary research interest is to __build language models with interpretable and generalizable reasoning skills__, by generating verifiable programs (e.g., SQL, logical forms, Python), grounding on supporting contexts (unstructured Wikipedia text, structured tables), and explore increasingly diverse contexts with broader functionalities.